evkx/evkx.github.io/content/models/volvo/ec40/EC40_Single_Motor/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

-You can choose between two types of roofs on this model.
+There are two different roof options to select from.
 As an option, you can order this model with a panoramic roof.
 The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

 {{< sitefiguresized thumb="models/volvo/ec40/ec40_single_motor/exterior_1_st.jpg" title="Volvo EC40 Single Motor" width="3000" height="2000"  >}}